Share to Social Media

 What if I am unhappy with the amount determined?

-If any strata owner is not satisfied with the amount of the management fees determined by the developer or JMB, you may request a review from Commissioner.
-They may re-determine it or instruct the developer or JMB to appoint a registered property manager to recommend an amount for the management fees.
+If any strata owner is not satisfied with the amount of the maintenance fees determined by the developer or JMB, you may request a review from Commissioner.
+They may re-determine it or instruct the developer or JMB to appoint a registered property manager to recommend an amount for the maintenance fees.

-Who pays the management fees on unsold units?
+Who pays the maintenance fees on unsold units?

-For the unsold units, the management fees will be paid by developer as the strata owner of the development.
+For the unsold units, the maintenance fees will be paid by developer as the strata owner of the development.

 However, at any general meeting, including the first annual general meeting: